marekruttner/DMP-AIHelpdeskSystem/README.md

 # DMP-AIHelpdeskSystem
-Base of the RAG-GrahpRAG system created as part of the DMP @ SPSE Plzen.
+Base of the RAG-GrahpRAG system created as part of the DMP @ SPSE Plzen, which is included in the `./documentation/` directory.

 ## Repository structure
 ```plaintext